FRANK R. BAUMGARTNER

 Research Opportunities for UNC Students

 I regularly hire undergraduates and graduate students to work on various research projects.
 Look through the links to the left and explore some of my recent research areas.
-In 2014-15 I have a lot of projects relating to the death penalty in North Carolina and in the US more generally, a large study of traffic stops (racial profililng) in North Carolina based on a large database covering all traffic stops in NC and nationally, and hope to complete a book with Seth Kotch and Isaac Unah on the modern history of the death penalty here in North Carolina.
-In addition, I always seem to have miscellaneous research and teaching projects on which I sometimes need help.
+In 2017 and 2018, I'm completing a book on the death penalty in the US, doing a lot of work on racial disparities in traffic stops in NC and nationally, and hope to complete a book with Seth Kotch and Isaac Unah on the modern history of the death penalty here in North Carolina.
+In addition, I always seem to have miscellaneous research and teaching projects on which I need help.
 I may not be hiring at the moment for the particular project you find most interesting, but I may have started up a new one.

 If you are interested in working on one of my research projects, and you are a current UNC-CH student, please use the link below to fill out an application.